UPPRESSO: Untraceable and Unlinkable Privacy-PREserving Single Sign-On Services: The Designs of

-1. {\em Script Downloading.} The browser downloads the scripts from the IdP and the visited RP. \begin{itemize} \item[1.1] When attempting to visit any protected resources at the RP, the user downloads the RP script. \item[1.2] The RP script opens a window in the browser to visit the login path at the RP, which is then redirected to the IdP. \item[1.3] The redirection to the IdP downloads the IdP script. \end{itemize}
+1. {\em Script Downloading.} The browser downloads user-agent scripts from the visited RP and the IdP as below. \begin{itemize} \item[1.1] When requesting any protected resources at the RP, the user downloads the user-r script. \item[1.2] The user-r script opens a window in the browser to visit the RP's login path, which is then redirected to the IdP. \item[1.3] The redirection to the IdP downloads the user-i script. \end{itemize}

-{\em 2.
-RP Identity Transformation.} The user and the RP negotiate $PID_{RP} = [t]{ID_{RP}}$. \begin{itemize} \item[2.1] The IdP script in the browser chooses a random number $t$ ($1 < t <n$) and sends it to the RP script through \verb+postMessage+.
-Then, the RP script sends $t$ to the RP. \item[2.2] On receiving $t$, the RP verifies $1 < t < n$ and calculates $PID_{RP}$.
-The RP replies with $Cert_{RP}$, which is then transmitted from the RP script to the IdP script. \item[2.3] The IdP script verifies $Cert_{RP}$, extracts $ID_{RP}$ and $Enpt_{RP}$ from $Cert_{RP}$ and calculates $PID_{RP}=[t]{ID_{RP}}$.
-It then creates a random endpoint $PEnpt_{U}$ for this login instance, to receive identity tokens from the IdP.
+2. {\em RP Identity Transformation.} The user and the RP negotiate $PID_{RP} = [t]{ID_{RP}}$. \begin{itemize} \item[2.1] The user-i script chooses a random number $t \in \mathbb{Z}_n$ and sends it to the user-r script through \verb+postMessage+.
+The user-r script then forwards $t$ to the RP. \item[2.2] The RP verifies if the received $t$ is an integer in $\mathbb{Z}_n$, and replies with $Cert_{RP}$ and the scope of requested attributes, forwarded by the user-r script to the user-i script. \item[2.3] The user-i script verifies $Cert_{RP}$, extracts $ID_{RP}$ and $Enpt_{RP}$ from $Cert_{RP}$, and calculates $PID_{RP}=[t]{ID_{RP}}$.

 \end{itemize}